 “Metabolism circulates and generates novelty in all strata of matter/culture.” – Myra Hird

 The Streptomyces bacteria emit a seducing geosmin aroma, a single sniff of which can evoke the memory of a forest after rain.
 The aroma of wet leaves is intertwined with the history of human resistance to antibiotics.
 In the Anthropocene epoch agents are immersed in the planetary metabolic flow in which pharmacological doses are asymmetrically exchanged.
-Humans are no exception and our non-selective pharmacological spuriousness can result in deadly consequences.
+Humans are no exception and our non-selective pharmacological negligence can result in deadly consequences.
 Can humans smell the rising resistance to antibiotics?

 ‘Meta_bolus’ exposes the metabolic process as an exchange of certain boluses or doses that define relationships as either beneficial or adverse.
 The laboratory structure in the centre of the installation embodies two connected loops of the metabolism of matter in our planet: human extraction of antibiotics from the Streptomyces rimosus bacteria and human consumption of volatile soil elements through the olfactory apparatus.
 The two looping processes excrete the two metabolites of the Streptomyces rimosus bacteria: the antibiotics and the geosmin aroma.